(1 September - 30 November)

 Welcome to an incredible new moment!

-- Yoga for You (with childcare in the garden): Tuesdays 11am - runs with school terms.
+- Yoga for You with free childcare in the garden : Tuesdays 11am

 INTRO TO MEDITATION COURSE - 6 weeks (14 spaces only)